The eigenvalue decomposition of normal matrices by the skew-symmetric part: Introduction

 \section{Introduction}

-\labelitemi{$\vcenter{\hbox{ $\bullet$}}$} Computing the eigenvalues and the eigenvectors of a matrix is one of the most fundamental problems of linear algebra.
+\labelitemi{$\vcenter{\hbox{ $\bullet$}}$} Computing the eigenvalues and the eigenvectors of a matrix is one of the most fundamental problems in linear algebra.
 It is well-known that certain classes of matrices allow fast algorithms with convergence and accuracy guarantees.
-For example, Hermitian matrices ($A=\overline{A^T}\eqcolon A^*$) enjoy a wide scope of applications and it was first shown that the QR algorithm \cite{Francis1961TheQT,Francis1961TheQT2} converges globally \cite{Wilkinson1965,Wilkinsonshifts,WILKINSON1968409}.
-Still for Hermitian matrices, a divide and conquer and a multisectioning method were also designed \cite{Cuppen80,DongarraSorensen87, Syshin87}, as well as \href{https://www.netlib.org/lapack/explore-html/index.html}{\texttt{LAPACK}}'s robust implementations \cite{lapack99,dhillon1997new}.
+For example, Hermitian matrices ($A=\overline{A^\top }\eqcolon A^*$) enjoy a wide scope of applications and it is known that the QR algorithm \cite{Francis1961TheQT,Francis1961TheQT2} converges globally \cite{Wilkinson1965,Wilkinsonshifts,WILKINSON1968409}.
+Additionally, for Hermitian matrices, a divide and conquer method and a multisectioning method were designed~\cite{Cuppen80,DongarraSorensen87, Syshin87}.
+Robust symmetric eigensolvers are available in~\href{https://www.netlib.org/lapack/explore-html/index.html}{\texttt{LAPACK}}~\cite{lapack99,dhillon1997new}.
 All these methods consist of reducing the Hermitian matrix to a tridiagonal form under unitary ($UU^*=U^*U=I$) similarity transformations \cite{Paige72,Parlett79,SIMON1984,Wilkinson62}, and then solving the tridiagonal eigenvalue problem (EVP).
 For general matrices, the QR algorithm remains a state of the art approach to obtain the Schur form (upper triangular matrix with eigenvalues on the diagonal).

-Although not nearly as popular as the symmetric EVP, the real skew-symmetric EVP ($A = -A^T$) is known to be even more efficiently solvable \cite{Penke20,WardGray78} because, first, skew-symmetric matrices can also be reduced to a tridiagonal form \cite{HuangJia24,WardGray78}.
-Secondly, the zero diagonal allows to reduce the EVP to a half-the-size bidiagonal singular value problem, which can be solved both rapidly and accurately \cite{DemmelKahan88,DemmelKahan90, Kurukula94}.
-This procedure exploits that eigenvalues arise by pairs of conjugate pure imaginaries.
-Since skew-Hermitian matrices turn into Hermitian matrices when multiplied by the imaginary unit, the strategy cannot be extended to complex-valued matrices.
-Real-valued matrices are more structured.
+Although not nearly as popular as the symmetric EVP, the real skew-symmetric EVP ($A = -A^\top $) is known to be even more efficiently solvable \cite{Penke20,WardGray78} because, first, skew-symmetric matrices can also be reduced to a tridiagonal form \cite{HuangJia24,WardGray78}.
+Secondly, the zero diagonal makes the EVP equivalent to a bidiagonal singular value problem with half the size of the original EVP.
+It can be solved both rapidly and accurately~\cite{DemmelKahan88,DemmelKahan90, Kurukula94}.
+This procedure exploits that eigenvalues arise by pairs of conjugate purely imaginary numbers.
+Unfortunately, in the complex setting, skew-Hermitian matrices turn into Hermitian matrices when multiplied by the imaginary unit.
+This strategy cannot be extended; real-valued matrices are more structured.